Thomas-EDET/BugBountyWeb3/Learn/Sign and broadcast tx manually.md

 Where `0xYOUR_SIGNED_TX_HEX` is your full signed transaction.

 ### 2. Using your Web Broadcast Tool
-- Go to your website's `/tools` page, select the appropriate network.
+- Go to your SpotBlock website's `/tools` page, select the appropriate network.
 - Paste the signed transaction hex (ensure it starts with `0x` and is complete).
 - Click 'Broadcast'.